shotastage/webPiano/README.md

 - Opera ( Chromium-based version )
 - Latest IE

-Safari for Mac is not supported.
+Safari for Mac and mobile browser are not supported.

 ## How to build.
 Before you build this project, please install build dependencies run following commands.